casper-network/docs/source/docs/casper/design/casper-design.md

 :::

 Changes to global state occur through executing deploys contained within finalized blocks.
-For validators to efficiently judge the correctness of these changes, information about the new state needs to be communicated succinctly.
+For validators to efficiently judge the correctness of these changes, they need information about the new state communicated succinctly.
 Further, the network must communicate portions of global state to users while allowing them to verify the correctness of the parts they receive.
 The key-value store is implemented as a [Merkle trie](#global-state-trie) for these reasons.

 ### Merkle Trie Structure {#global-state-trie}

 ![Global State](/image/design/global-state.png)

-At a high level, a Merkle trie is a key-value store data structure that can be shared piece-wise in a verifiable way (via a construction called a Merkle proof).
+At a high level, a Merkle trie is a key-value store data structure that can be shared piecewise in a verifiable way (via a construction called a Merkle proof).
 Each node is labeled by the hash of its data.
 Leaf nodes are labeled with the hash of their data.
 Non-leaf nodes are labeled with the hash of the labels of their child nodes.

 Casper's implementation of the trie has radix of 256, meaning each branch node can have up to 256 children.
 A path through the tree can be an array of bytes, and serialization directly links a key with a path through the tree as its associated value.